-PSYA3 - Institutional AggressionWatch
+PSYA3 - Institutional AggressionWatch this thread

 Institutional aggression refers to aggression within or between groups or institutions (e.g. prisons, armed forces).
 Aggression can take form in such places due to a variety of factors, and there are two models (the importation model and the deprivation model) that explain why aggression may occur in such environments.
 Much of the research into institutional aggression is predominantly done in that of prison environments.